AtlasFoundation/Volumetric/README.md

 An open source .uvol format for streaming meshes and volumetric playback with extremely fast encode + decode.

+### Example
+This tech was built in partnership with Wild Capture and others.
+You can see an example on Wild Capture's site, here: http://wildcapture.co/volumetric.html

 Current uvol files consist of a .uvol binary, manifest file and video texture.
 Future versions will embed everything into the uvol binary or in a single MP4 container.

 Currently playback works in WebGL with three.js -- Unity and Unreal support are available and coming soon, get in touch if you're interested!